amgrubb/BloomingLeaf/CONTRIBUTING.md

 `compare: feature-myfeature`
 Include links to the issue you were working on.

-Note: After you have created a pull request you should not continue committing to your feature branch, because if you push them to origin then they will be added to the previous pull request.
+Note: After you have created a pull request you should not continue committing to your feature branch, because if you perform another push to origin (`git push origin HEAD`) on your feature branch then the new commits will be added to the previous pull request.

 ### Update local develop.
 After pull requests are approved you will need to update your local copy of `develop`.